dbt-labs/docs.getdbt.com/website/docs/reference/warehouse-profiles/layer-profile.md

 ### Prediction

-You can run predictions using any Layer ML model with your dbt models.
-Layer dbt Adapter helps you score your data within your dbt DAG with SQL.
+You can make predictions using any Layer ML model within your dbt models.
+Layer dbt Adapter helps you score your data resides on your warehouse within your dbt DAG with SQL.

 _Syntax:_
 ```